 If you are planning to submit a proposal to any of the other divisions (Astrophysics, Earth, Helio) or E.3 the cross division Exoplanets Research Program) then this FAQ from ROSES-2015 is still good for you.
 SARA will update it in spring 2016.

 Data Management Plan FAQ for ROSES-2015

 The Office of Science and Technology Policy (OSTP) at the White House issued a memo to the executive branch agencies telling us to make more accessible the peer reviewed publications and data from the research that we fund.
-NASA published a response in the form of the NASA Plan for increasing access to results of Federally funded research.
+NASA published a response in the form of the.
 In a future FAQ we will lay out upcoming requirement that peer-reviewed accepted manuscripts be publically accessible (12 months after publication).
 This FAQ is about the data management plan (DMP) most ROSES proposals must include on submission and what might be in that plan.

 First of all, be reassured that we are not going to force you to reveal your precious proprietary data prior to publication.
 No personal, proprietary or ITAR data is included.
 We are simply seeking your plan for how you will make available the data that directly underlie the results and findings in your peer‐reviewed publications, like data in the charts and figures in your papers.
 More on what is and is not included and example data management plans appear below.